joakiol/RealEstateSummaryQuality/README.md

 # SummaryQuality

 This project is part of a master thesis on NTNU, where the goal is to measure the quality of summaries of real-estate condition reports.
-In this project, weak supervision is first used to obtain noisy labels.
-Then, various models are trained on these noisy labels, such that they learn to measure the quality of summaries for real-estate condition reports.
+In this project, weak supervision is first used to obtain labels.
+Then, various models are trained on these labels, such that they learn to measure the quality of summaries for real-estate condition reports.

 It must be noted that the models are entirely based on weak supervision.
 This means that the models have **not** been evaluated on data where the true summary quality is known.
 It is therefore uncertain how accurate the models truly are.
 Any results should be regarded as an **indication** only, and not as a ground truth.